jj123llol/CloudEditCameraCoordinateFrame/README.md

 # -- // ABOUT \\\ --

-- each value can only handle 1 - 999999 (i think, im guessing. u can try more though)
+- each value can only handle -999999 to 999999 (i think, im guessing. u can try more though)

+- dont use 0 as a channel, it is a resting pos!

 - this module was made to send information between clients without it being visible in chat